DesiQuintans/ahk_multiple_icons/README.md

 1. **icon_test.ahk** is a program that lets you cycle through the default icons in a compiled Autohotkey program with F1-F5.
-It also lets you `Suspend` and `Pause` the program to show that you only need to replace the icons in the executable; no other changes to the program logic are necessary.
+It also lets you `Suspend` and `Pause` the program to show that you only need to replace the icons in the executable for them to be used; no other changes to the program logic are necessary.
 2. **icons\** is a folder that contains .ico icons that will be used in the exercise.
 3. **compile.bat** is a batch file used to compile the above script.
 It creates two
    copies: